Pullmantur Cruises: Reorganization plan

 The December 2020 news item stated that the Royal Caribbean had agreed to provide some funds to allow Pullmantur to move ahead with a "viability plan, and to carry out the reorganization process necessary to adapt the company to the new reality with a new fleet".
 In the meantime, negotiations were underway with the over 300 employees who were no longer working.
 In early 2021, Peace Boat returned Zenith to Royal Caribbean after chartering a larger cruise ship.
 In July 2021, however, Pullmantur was completely liquidated.

-As of 2021, Horizon and Zenith are still laid up in Eleusis bay, Greece, awaiting sale, disposal, or re-entry into service by Royal Caribbean Group.